 Yesterday I mentioned the same problem coming up repeatedly.
 Some couples argue about the same issue for years, never finding a solution.

-One reason this happens is that the issue being argued is not the real issue.
+One reason this happens is the issue being argued is not the real issue.
 Often we use surface issues to try to deal with something deeper.
-The deeper issue is usually very personal, and there is fear about even admitting to the issue, much less talking about it.
+The deeper issue is usually very personal, and there’s fear about even admitting to the issue, much less talking about it.
 The never-ending argument becomes a proxy for the real issue.